-- NOTE 1 Total bonding wire to MET should be as short as possible (≤ 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs. - NOTE 5 A bonding bar or terminal may be required by some administrations.
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs. - NOTE 5 A bonding bar or terminal may be required by some administrations.

 NOTE 6 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.1-2/K.66 - TN-S installation with separate neutral and protective conductors (MET installed inside the main a.c. service cabinet)
+Figure A.1-2 - TN-S installation with separate neutral and protective conductors (MET installed inside the main a.c. service cabinet)